CIMRL: Combining IMitation and Reinforcement Learning for Safe Autonomous Driving: Combining IMitiation and Reinforcement Learning (CIMRL)

-{\bf Initialization:} Training an RL model is challenging because the task and risk target are usually computed from a bootstrapped task and risk Q value prediction.
-Unless we have a pretrained model from some IL or Offline RL algorithm, the initial policy and critic estimation is usually random and can sometimes lead to very wrong predictions and Diverge the training process.
-However, in practical problems, each of the task and risk targets has physical meaning.
-For example, if we know the speed limit for the AD, we can know the maximum progress reward per simulation step and we know the progress task target’s prediction bound using $\frac{\delta^*}{1 - \gamma}$ where $\delta^*$ denotes the maximum progress and $\gamma$ is a discounting factor.
-As for risk, if we are minimizing risk severity, we can safely assume and compute the risk severity as a non-negative value, and we can apply a softplus function log(1 + exp(x)) to the raw network’s output.
+Training a reinforcement learning (RL) models is challenging because both the task and risk targets are typically derived from bootstrapped Q-value predictions.
+Without a pretrained model from imitation learning (IL) or offline RL algorithms~\cite{DBLP:journals/corr/abs-2110-06169}, the initial policy and critic estimates are often random, which can lead to inaccurate predictions and potentially destabilize the training process.
+In practical applications, both task and risk targets carry significant real-world semantics.
+For instance, knowing the speed limit for the autonomous driving (AD) system allows us to estimate the maximum progress reward per simulation step, as well as establish prediction bounds for the progress task target using $R_{\text{max}} = \frac{\delta^*}{1 - \gamma}$ where $\delta^*$ denotes the maximum progress and $\gamma$ is a discounting factor.
+As for risk, if we are minimizing risk severity, we can safely assume and compute the risk severity as a non-negative value, and we can apply a softplus function $f(x) = \log(1 + \exp(x))$ to the raw network’s output.
 In practice, we found that this careful initialization for the task and risk Q value prediction layer can enable us to train the RL model from scratch and have a stable training process.